 It is a time of transition within our diocese, and we have new a clergy transition to announce.

-Please join us in welcoming the Rev. Fulton to his new call in the diocese and keep all congregations experiencing transition in your prayers.
+Please join us in welcoming Rev. Costello to the diocese and keep all congregations experiencing transition in your prayers.